UX / UI DESIGN

 With all this in mind, and the Home screen fleshed out, I created my final UI design.
 If you're interested in the interactive prototype please click on the button below.

-On the home screen, you can see your relationship strength with your closest friends based on the size of the coloured dots.
+On the home screen, you can see your relationship strength with your closest friends based on the size of the coloured dot graphics.
 It’s easy to see which friend needs more attention in order to mitigate the awkwardness of long silences.

 The explore page is dedicated to stories and memories between you and your friend.
 Reconnect by sharing these stories and spark a conversation regardless of how much time has passed.